“Yes, I will do this for you. Of course, I can do that as well. Why not? I will add this one to the agenda…”

 These urgent requests usually come with a price of sleepless nights, frustrating last-minute changes, and might even hamper the already planned important and urgent tasks in your week.

-Examine whether the new activity is in accordance with your goals and how it will help in optimizing your service set.
-Make sure to block some time in your schedule for relaxation and rest.
+Examine whether the new activity is by your goals and how it will help in optimizing your service set.
+Make sure to block some time in your schedule for relaxation.
 The importance of “just for you” or “just for family” days cannot be underestimated.

 6. Study Your Availability & Timetable